Faculty COVID-19 Resources

 also be considered.

-If there is an occurrence on campus that requires an increased level of sanitization and a temporary closure for sanitization or other precautionary measures, there will be a campus wide announcement via a RAVE text.
+If there is an occurrence on campus that requires an increased level of sanitization and a temporary closure for sanitization or other precautionary measures, there will be a campus wide announcement via GovSays email.
 The message will specify if any buildings need to be temporarily closed for extended cleaning and a timeline of when the building or area will reopen.

-How do students know what to do for their class in the fall?
+How do students know what to do for their class in the spring?

-Details of the specific classroom schedule and meeting times and modalities should be detailed in the syllabus that students will have access to one week before the semester begins.
-It is highly recommended faculty email their students to communicate this information on a regular basis before the start of the semester.
+Details of the specific classroom schedule and meeting times and modalities should be detailed in the syllabus that students will have access to two (2) full business days before the semester begins.
+The D2L course shells will open for students at 8:30am on Thursday, Jan.
+14. It is highly recommended faculty email their students to communicate this information on a regular basis before the start of the semester.

 What statements about COVID -19 are required to be placed in the syllabus?

-A syllabus statement detailing the mask requirement and other classroom protocols is being written by the Provost’s Office and Faculty Senate and will be available to faculty in early August.
+A syllabus statement detailing the mask requirement and other classroom protocols has been provided by the Provost’s Office and was developed in collaboration with Faculty Senate.
 Faculty should include this statement in their syllabi.
-A PowerPoint presentation has been developed by the Provost’s Office that can be used to inform students about masks and classroom protocols at the beginning of class.
+A PowerPoint presentation has been updated by the Provost’s Office that can be used to inform students about masks and classroom protocols at the beginning of class.

 What is the minimum expectation for course materials in each D2L shell?

 This will be dependent on each instructor and student learning outcomes, however, the following is a minimum list of information that should be included in every course shell: a welcome message, syllabus, materials for course content and an up-to-date grade book.
-Due to COVID-19, all courses must be ready to be delivered remotely at any time for instances such as a quarantined student, an instructor working remotely, or if the University pivots to fully remote.
+Due to COVID-19, all courses must be ready to be delivered remotely at any time for instances such as a quarantined student or instructor, or if the University pivots to fully remote.

 Is using the gradebook in D2L required?